munificent/craftinginterpreters/book/introduction.md

 </pre><pre class="insert-after"><span></span>        <span class="k">break</span><span class="o">;</span>
 </pre></div>

-The main code in the center is the new code being added.
-The faded out lines above and below tell you where it gets inserted in the existing code.
-There is also a little context blurb telling you which file and where in the file it goes.
-If it says "replace _ lines", that means there was some previous code between the faded lines that is being removed and replaced by this snippet.
+In the center, you have the new code being added in this snippet.
+It may have a few faded out lines above or below to show you where to insert it in the existing code.
+There is also a little blurb telling you which file and where in the file it goes.
+If it says "replace _ lines", there was some previous code between the faded lines that you need to remove and replace with this snippet.

 ### Asides